Faisal-Khan123/2nd-Prog-Project/README.md

     ```sh
     cd eventplanner
     ```
-6. Move to the `eventplanner` folder again:
-    ```sh
-    cd eventplanner
-    ```
-7. In code inside `eventplanner/eventplanner/app/instance/`:
+6. In `eventplanner/eventplanner/app/instance/`:
-    - Right click the `sqlite` file there and copy the path.
+    - Right click the `eventplanner.sqlite3` file and copy the path.

-8. Replace it with the path in `app/init.py` where the path of my database is mentioned.
+7. Replace it with the path in `app/init.py` where the path of my database is mentioned.
 Replace it after `sqlite:///` and invert the slashes like convert `\` to `/` in the path.

-9. Move back to `cmd` and inside `eventplanner/eventplanner` run the following:
+8. Move back to `cmd` and inside `eventplanner/eventplanner` run the following:
     ```sh
     python run.py
     ```
-10. Open your web browser and navigate to:
+9. Open your web browser and navigate to:
     ```
     http://127.0.0.1:5000/
     ```